openvinotoolkit/openvino_tensorflow/docs/BUILD.md

 This **OpenVINO™ integration with TensorFlow** package is currently compatible with OpenVINO™ version 2021.3.
 This package supports Intel<sup>®</sup> CPUs, Intel<sup>®</sup> integrated GPUs, Intel<sup>®</sup> Movidius™ Vision Processing Units (VPUs) and Intel<sup>®</sup> Vision Accelerator Design with Movidius™ (VAD-M).

-Users can build TensorFlow from source with -D_GLIBCXX_USE_CXX11_ABI=1 or they can use the TensorFlow package that is provided below.
+You can build TensorFlow from source with -D_GLIBCXX_USE_CXX11_ABI=1 or use the following TensorFlow package:

 1. Ensure the following pip version is being used: